PubMed ID: 17209197

 - Descriptive statistics were computed for frequency of restaurant and fast food consumption, total energy intake and demographic variables.
 Percentages were calculated for categorical variables and means and standard errors for continuous variables

-- Multivariate linear models were used to estimate the cross-sectional and longitudinal association between fast food or restaurant use and body mass index
+- Multivariate linear models were used to estimate the cross-sectional and longitudinal association between fast food or restaurant use and BMI

 - For cross-sectional analyses, fast food and restaurant use were regressed on BMI while controlling for race, sex, age, education, family structure, study center, physical activity, baseline calories and smoking status